Aug 29 | 2018

 Russia is home to vast tracts of farming and arable land, but only a tiny percentage is exclusively organic.

 385,140 hectares is organic agricultural land in Russia.
 That’s just 0.2% of total nationwide farming acreages.
 Even so, this represents significant expansion since 2005.
-During the 10-year period, the land share has grown to that 385,140 figure from just 6,900 hectares.
+During the 10 years, the land share has grown to that 385,140 figure from just 6,900 hectares.
 That’s an increase of over 5,400%.

 This share is expected to grow further, with a process of land reclamation from unused plots in the pipeline.

 Currently, not all organic farming land in Russia is under cultivation.
-This is partly due to the fact that it can take upwards of three years under the current, EU-standardised certification regime for farmers to actually become recognised as organic producers.
+This is partly because it can take upwards of three years under the current, EU-standardised certification regime for farmers to actually become recognised as organic producers.

 But who will be farming them?
 Like many sectors in Russia, it’s a mix of the big and the small.